SDFIdk/ea-modelling-tools-java/README.md

 ### Installation

 1. **Download**:
-    1. Go to the "Releases", where you can find a link to a zip file containing the packaged modelling tools.
-Find more information about viewing releases on GitLab instances in the [GitLab Docs](https://docs.gitlab.com/ee/user/project/releases/#view-releases) and about viewing releases on GitHub in the [GitHub Docs](https://docs.github.com/en/repositories/releasing-projects-on-github/viewing-your-repositorys-releases-and-tags#viewing-releases).
+    1. Go to [the latest release](http://sdfe-git/DAT/ea-modelling-tools-java/-/releases/permalink/latest), where you can find information about where to find a zip file containing the packaged modelling tools.

+       ⚠ The link above only works when viewing this page in the internal, central repository, not in the mirror repository on GitHub, which does not contain any releases.
+The reason for this is to avoid any issues with license incompatibility.
+See [Building the tools](#building-the-tools) for creating the zip file yourself.

     2. Download the modelling tools and unzip the zip file.
     3. Place the contents somewhere in a suitable location, in a folder called `ea-modelling-tools-java` (so without the version number).